aidanOHalloran/workbench-ui/readme.txt

 ***********************************************************
 ***********************************************************

-→ This reuses your AccuWeather API controller with caching.
+→ This reuses the AccuWeather API controller with caching.

 4. The screen dynamically populates a GridLayout with WeatherCard widgets: